 This stage occurs when stakeholders have come to terms with the change and are ready to accept or live with it.
 When stakeholders embrace change, benefits can be realised.
 Once stakeholders are at this point, the affirmative effects of change become obvious.

 At this point, new behaviour is manifested.
-Stakeholders must realise that change does not happen at once and that falling back to old habits can be a normal occurrence.
+Stakeholders must realise that change does not happen at once and that falling back to old habits can become a normal occurrence.
 They should however, be encouraged to keep trying whenever they fall back into old behaviour.

 Individuals may act in different ways.
 The challenge to businesses therefore lies in deciding what it is precisely that they hope to change and how they plan to achieve it, taking all the potential feelings that stakeholders may express into consideration.